 Strengths and limitations

 Our study has several strengths.
-With a sample size of 5685, this study is the largest consortium to examine the association between TRAP and AD and its interaction with genetic variants.
+With a sample size up to 5685, this study is the largest consortium to examine the association between TRAP and AD and its interaction with genetic variants.
 We focused on the traffic-related air pollutant NO2 which is a good marker of within-city variability in exposure to traffic-related pollution (29).
 Furthermore, the TAG cohorts are unique in that they have individually assigned exposures with high spatial resolution based on residential address at birth—thus capturing the important exposure window during early life.
 In addition, we differentiated between infantile AD (AD by the age of two years) and childhood AD (AD at the age of 7 or 8 years), two phenotypes that vary substantially regarding the clinical picture (30).

 A few limitations should be noted.
 One limitation is that the data were not collected with the use of identical strategies across all cohorts.
 Each cohort used different definitions of AD, which may have affected the study-specific prevalence estimates.
 Any misclassification of the disease outcome would likely be non-differential and would drive the results toward the null.

 The panel of SNPs assessed was based on published literature describing plausible biological mechanisms, and on the availability of data in at least three cohorts.
-Future GxE interaction studies on air pollution-induced AD might also focus on genetic variants for which a marginal genetic effect was identified, namely null mutations in the filaggrin (FLG) gene or the 31 additional genotypes that have been shown to be associated with atopic AD in genome-wide association studies (27). .
+Future GxE interaction studies on air pollution-induced AD might include further genetic variants that are involved in oxidative stress and inflammation, e.g. null mutations in the GSTM1 and GSTT1 genes.
+Another approach might be to focus on genetic variants for which a marginal genetic effect was identified, namely null mutations in the filaggrin (FLG) gene or the 31 additional genotypes that have been shown to be associated with atopic AD in genome-wide association studies (27).

 Though exposure estimates were individually assigned to each participant, exposure misclassification is a potential limitation because a person’s true exposure is in reality a complex combination of several components.